Reboare/Lagrange/_posts/2018-05-28-pinkys-palace-v3.md

 (ALL) NOPASSWD: /sbin/insmod
 (ALL) NOPASSWD: /sbin/rmmod
 ```
 These allow us to add and remove kernel modules, which obviously would give us full control of the kernel.
 There are a tonne of rootkits out there that would enable you to get full system privileges, but something simple is much nicer.
 There is a nice rootkit on (Pink Panther's github)[https://github.com/PinkP4nther/Pinkit], which I shamelessly stole but made a small alteration.
-Instead of tcp shell, I just made it give SUID permissions to a program which spawns `/bin/bash`.
+Instead of tcp shell, I just made it give SUID permissions to a custom program which spawns `/bin/bash`.

 ```bash
 chown root:root /tmp/shell; chmod u+s /tmp/shell